-- Describe the hereto related risk (as deviation of or harm to this value).
+- Describe the hereto-related risk (as the possible deviation of or harm to this value).

 - Fill in the questionnaire of hereto related ‘elements of governance’.

-- Describe the dilemma(s) which your organisation is presently struggling with and affects your task and the establishment of the value.
+- Describe the dilemma(s) that your organisation is presently struggling with and affects your task and the establishment of the value.

-Our objective is to contribute to a set of determinants which can be useful for the navigation within public communities and supporting organisations.
-This are determinants which can be concretely elaborated on, fitted in as well as developed or used within existing corporate or public frameworks, methods and techniques.
-The wheel has not to be invented again, is our thought, but can be possibly approved.
+We aim to contribute to a set of determinants useful for navigation within public communities and supporting organisations.
+These determinants can be concretely elaborated on, fitted in, developed, or used within existing corporate or public frameworks, methods, and techniques.
+We think the wheel has not to be reinvented but can be approved.

-The determinants relate to the hardware of the public domain, being the involved organisations and the physical environment as well as the software of roles, relations, interests and traits of those involved in the establisment or maintenance of public values and the precision of governance and navigation towards these values.
+The determinants relate to the hardware of the public domain, being the involved organisations and the physical environment, as well as the software of roles, relations, interests and traits of those involved in establishing or maintaining public values and the precision of governance and navigation towards these values.

-We think that proper bottom-up diagnosis can give more insight in how to face the challenges of public governance in major dynamics and developments lying before us, as for example building a circular economy, realising the energy transition from fossil to sustainable, establishing cyber security, tackling climate change in all its forms, and the care for health and equality.
+We think that proper bottom-up diagnosis can give more insight into how to face the challenges of public governance in major dynamics and developments lying before us, for example, building a circular economy, realising the energy transition from fossil to sustainable, establishing cyber security, tackling climate change in all its forms, and the care for health and equality.

-We have the sustainable developments goals as our major drive and inspiration for this research.
+Sustainable development goals are our primary drive and inspiration for this research.
 Our focus on the needs of citizens, society and nature has become a key element.
 We think that our colleagues working on the cutting edge of government and society know what to do, where to reflect on and where to improve.
 Let us listen to and hear what they have to say.

-The question 1 on the task was asked to let the respondents focus on were they actively working on.
-The question was in fact a decor, a background and for the respondents a starting point.
-We were interested for the study in governance elements in general.
-The respondents were not asked to describe it, just to imagine it.
-In fact it is a black box for this research.
+Question 1 was asked to let the respondents focus on what they were actively working on.
+The question was a decor, a background and, for the respondents, a starting point.
+We were interested in the study of governance elements in general.
+The respondents were not asked to describe it, to imagine it.
+It is a black box for this research.

 2/3.
 Value and risk: a hexagon

-The resonses on question 2 and 3 gives a variety in categories of values and related risks.
-The answers were retrieved and analysed via Grounded Theory approach (Glaser et al., 1967) with elements of Thematic Analysis (Braun et al., 2006) and elaborated with MaxQDA.
+The responses to questions 2 and 3 give a variety of categories of values and related risks.
+The answers were retrieved and analysed via the Grounded Theory approach (Glaser et al., 1967) with elements of Thematic Analysis (Braun et al., 2006) and elaborated with MaxQDA.
 The following groups of values and risks can be retrieved from the survey (n=424):

-- Related to the present issue which should be solved (n=44).
-The value was to solve the existing problem which in view of respondents linger and are a result of lack of organisational power, leadership, financial means, political discussions and stimulating frames for change in the past and present.
-The risk is that it was expected not being solved or not successful enough.
-Above that there is the risk that more deterioration and decline of the problem and the related social system will occur.
+- It is related to the present issue, which should be solved (n=44).
+The value was to solve the existing problem, which, given respondents, lingers and results from a lack of organisational power, leadership, financial means, political discussions and stimulating frames for change in the past and present.
+The risk is that it was expected not to be solved or unsuccessful.
+Above that, there is the risk of more deterioration and decline of the problem and the related social system.

-- Related to the actor, the value is to position the creator of the solution, show firm leadership, being the mediator, developer of the true policy related to the issue or problem with the focus showing visibility in and by government (n=55).
-The risk is that the actor will not be successful, leading to loss of position and role, declining imago of politicians, distrust in government and political leadership and even the fall of the responsible governor or manager.
+- Related to the actor, the value is to position the creator of the solution, show firm leadership, being the mediator and developer of the actual policy related to the issue or problem with the focus showing visibility in and by the government (n=55).
+The risk is that the actor will not be successful, leading to loss of position and role, declining image of politicians, distrust in government and political leadership and even the fall of the responsible governor or manager.
 The power of representative democracy is at stake.

-- Related to the output (n=122), the value is the product, project or plan to be actually delivered within time and budget, as promised.
-The risk is in not doing so, or just partly, too late, with budget overrun and ineffective.
+- Corresponding to the output (n=122), the value is the product, project, or plan to be delivered within time and budget, as promised.
+The risk is not doing so, or partly too late, with budget overrun and ineffective.

-- Related to the outcome (n=109), the value is the created effect for the object, a better system of health, a functioning social network, creating safety and security, support with needs.
+- Related to the outcome (n=109), the value is the created effect for the object, a better system of health, a functioning social network, building safety and security, and support with needs.
 The risk is in not doing so, even to make things worse.

-- Related to the object (n=49), the value is to reach the object or target group of citizens and clients with effective support and delivery of access.
-The target group should feel relieved safety, security and protection.
+- Related to the object (n=49), the value is to reach the object or target group of citizens and clients with practical support and access delivery.
+The target group should feel relieved of safety, security and protection.
 The risk is in not getting to the object and being ineffective.

-- Related to the governance (n=45), the value is the process of a well run and good organised process with dialogue and delivery.
-The process is actual the product or service with high involvement of citizens and social organisations.
-The risk is that the process becomes a mess, is badly designed and receives a lot critics and loss in trust or disbelieve from citizens and clients.
+- Related to governance (n=45), the value is the process of a well-run and good organised process with dialogue and delivery.
+The process is the product or service with the high involvement of citizens and social organisations.
+The risk is that the process becomes a mess, is poorly designed and receives a lot of critics and loss of trust or disbelief from citizens and clients.

-Conclusion from our survey is values and its possible deviations and harms are not just about the products or services to be delivered.
-In fact it seems to be a hexagon, that emerges as the overall image.
-It is not sure were they exactly meet, or and, if so, how they are interrelated and how they influence the thinking and acting during the process of decision making, creation and delivery.
+Our survey concludes that values and their possible deviations and harms are not just about the products or services to be delivered.
+It seems to be a hexagon that emerges as the overall image.
+It is not sure where they exactly meet and, if so, how they are interrelated and how they influence the thinking and acting during decision-making, creation and delivery.

-A further study is suggested to elaborate how a multisided approach of values and risks actual could work in the context of major projects, policies and programs.
-In present governance and management techniques a more single approach is used, mostly related to the concrete output and delivery.
+A further study is suggested to elaborate on how a multisided approach of values and risks could work in the context of major projects, policies and programs.
+In present governance and management techniques, a single method is mainly related to concrete output and delivery.

 4. Questionnaire elements of governance

-In the period 2015-2017 European city managers were asked to describe were things in local government did not develop as planned in daily practice.
-A set of hereto related questions were formulated and in 2019 after an European wide survey elaborated.
+In 2015-2017, European city managers were asked to describe where things in local government did not develop as planned in daily practice.
+After an elaborated European-wide survey, a set of hereto-related questions was formulated in 2019.
 This did lead to 23 discriminating questions ranked in five factors, being described by the researchers in the FORTE Framework for Good Governance® as Financial and Compliant Design (F), Object Orientation and Validation (O), Responsibility and Stewardship (R), Tools and Processes for Creation (T) and Environmental Awareness and Interaction (E).

-Respondents (public managers, strategists, controllers and advisors on mainly local and regional authorities throughout Europe), were asked to score on their own tasks on a scale 1 (fully disagree) to 10 (fully agree) on 23 questions.
+Respondents (public managers, strategists, controllers and advisors on mainly local and regional authorities throughout Europe) were asked to score their tasks on a scale of 1 (entirely disagree) to 10 (fully agree) on 23 questions.
 The following text was used in the survey:

-“Imagine a ‘value’ you are – as actor – presently working on or for, related to for a specific theme as safety, health, business continuity, resilience, water or climate and for or focused on a concrete object (target group, part of an area, client, customer).
-This can for example be a plan, project, product, cooperation, service delivery or protection.
+“Imagine a ‘value’ you are – as an actor – presently working on or for, related to for a specific theme as safety, health, business continuity, resilience, water or climate and for or focused on a concrete object (target group, part of an area, client, customer).
+This can, for example, be a plan, project, product, cooperation, service delivery or protection.
 And imagine you were asked to score on the quality of governance, which is necessary to create and truly deliver this value.

 What would you say?
-How do you score your conviction.
+How do you score your conviction?
 In all honesty.
-The answers will be treated privacy secured and anonymously.
-Here you find 23 statements, representing the elements of governance and which are key for ‘value’ creation and delivery.
+The answers will be treated as privacy secure and anonymous.
+Here you find 23 statements representing the governance elements vital for ‘value’ creation and delivery.
 Each element idealistically should be in place.
 We ask you to give your ranking for each statement on this scale: 1 (strongly disagree) to 10 (strongly agree).
-How far is each element of governance in place for YOU as actor to create and deliver your ‘value’ to the object?
+How far is each element of governance in place for YOU as an actor to create and deliver your ‘value’ to the object?